AlexRabbit/ADios/README.md

 |--|--|
 |**Download Proyect (Hosts Files)**  | [**DOWNLOAD**](https://bit.ly/HostBlock) |

+*DO NOT INSTALL IT MANUALLY IF YOU ARE USING WINDOWS, IT WONT WORK AND YOULL LOOSE INTERNET CONECTION; BETTER USE THE "AUTOinstall.bat" FILE AND RUN IT AS ADMINISTRATOR*

 | Plain Text (w/ 0.0.0.0 as prefix )| [RAW TEXT](https://bit.ly/HostBlockRaw) |
 |--|--|
 | **For Pi-Hole** | [**PI-HOLE**](https://bit.ly/PiHoleHostBlock) |